secureCodeBox/securecodebox.github.io/src/pages/integrations/persistence-provider/elasticsearch.md

 ## About

-The ElasticSearch PersistenceProvider saves all findings and reports into the configured ElasticSearch index.
-This allows for some easy searching and visualisation of the findings.
+The ElasticSearch persistenceProvider saves all findings and reports into the configured ElasticSearch index.
+This allows for some easy searching and visualization of the findings.
 To learn more about Elasticsearch visit [elastic.io].

 ## Configuration

 ### Setting the Persistence Provider

 The engine supports multiple different persistence providers.
-Each of the prepackaged persistence providers can be toggle on by using environment variables.
+Each of the prepackaged persistence providers can be toggled on by using environment variables.

-The currently availible persistence providers are:
+The currently available persistence providers are:

 | Name          | Environment Variable                              | Default Value |
 | ------------- | ------------------------------------------------- | ------------- |